zainab4087/Data-Structures/README.md

 # Data-Structures
-This file contains code related to Data Structures and alogrithms
+This file contains code related to Data Structures and alogrithms in C language